yamesyung/SoloScribe/README.md

 Notes:
 - You can customize the Obsidian .md file templates in /books/export_obsidian_vault.py
-- Importing the csv file won't overwrite ratings and review in the database

 ## Themes

-There are 3 "official" themes.
+There are 4 "official" themes.
 The "custom" theme allows for more customization options.

 If these are not enough you can create your own theme in the static/themes folder.